January 23, 2024

 Electric Vehicle Charging Basics in California

-With more than 93,000 EV chargers available to the public, California is leading the way in terms of developing a charging infrastructure that is strong enough to support widespread EV adoption in the state.
+With more than 105,000 public and shared private EV chargers, California is leading the way in terms of developing a charging infrastructure that is strong enough to support widespread EV adoption in the state.
 The current infrastructure can be described as varied, with 44% of chargers being public and close to 56% falling into the shared private charger category.

-The Golden State is actively supporting the development of this charging infrastructure with a $40.5 million investment to deploy charging locations along major highways, as well as an updated version of the CalGreen Code with provisions outlining the addition of EV charging to multifamily units, hotels, and other locations.
+The Golden State is actively supporting the development of this charging infrastructure with a $40.5 million investment to deploy charging locations along major highways, as well as an updated version of the CalGreen Code with provisions outlining the addition of multifamily EV charging units, hotels, and other locations.

 An Overview of California EV Law